chesney/self-managed-argo/README.md

 `kubectl apply -f applications.yaml`

-2. Now, you can add the Application in argo cd.
-Set repository url as this repository and the path as `applications`.
+2. Now, the argo cd applicatiion called `Applications` should be available in the argo cd ui.

-3. Sync the Application in argo cd.
+3. Press on the sync button of the `Applications` application.